APY/APYDataGridBundle/Resources/doc/columns_configuration/annotations/association_mapping.md

 }
 ```

-**Important**: With mapped fields, the guess typing is not implemented, you need to explicitly define the type if it's not a text field.

 A column on a mapped field has the same attributes of a normal field and have two another attribute: `field` and `joinType`